 Why is this of interest to parents of children with learning difficulties today?
 Because writing is one of the hardest things for a dyslexic person to do.
 It can be fraught with frustration, disappointment, shame, and feelings of unworthiness.
 Watching the apparent ease with which others seem to read and write can create a burning sense of injustice in a dyslexic child.

 As a result, children with dyslexia rarely pursue writing as a career or even struggle past their comfort zone to distinguish themselves in school with writing.
 It’s just a fact that as humans, we tend to avoid doing things that just seem too hard.
+Combining creative writing and dyslexia is no exception to that.
 When mastering the basic mechanics of writing is such a struggle, dyslexic students are far less likely to have the energy or even the desire to write simply for the sake of expressing themselves creatively.

 And yet if Fitzgerald had not struggled to express himself creatively, a major part of American cultural history would be missing.